Mystery Science Theater Rock Climbing

 Weather station 3.3 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mystery Science Theater:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mystery Science Theater:

 Featured Route For Mystery Science Theater